CommE2E/comm/docs/dev_environment.md

 ### Flipper settings

-After opening Flipper, click the gear icon in the bottom left and navigate to "Settings".
+After opening Flipper, click the gear icon in the bottom left and navigate to “Settings”.

-Let's set the Android SDK path.
+Let’s set the Android SDK path.
 To find the path, open Android Studio and navigate to Preferences → Appearance & Behavior → System Settings → Android SDK.
-The explicit path of your Android SDK is defined in "Android SDK Location".
-Use this path in Flipper Settings as the "Android SDK Location".
+The explicit path of your Android SDK is defined in “Android SDK Location”.
+Use this path in Flipper Settings as the “Android SDK Location”.

-Also, enable the option for "React Native keyboard shortcuts" below.
+Also, enable the option for “React Native keyboard shortcuts” below.

 ### Flipper plugins

 Flipper has a plugin system that allows teams to integrate additional debugging tools into Flipper.
 We currently only use one plugin, which is for monitoring Redux state.

 To install it, open Flipper and go to View → Manage Plugins.
-Type in "redux-debugger" and install the Flipper plugin with that name.
+Type in “redux-debugger“ and install the Flipper plugin with that name.

 ## idb (Intel x86-64 only)